 McDonald moved from Forney in Kaufman County to Fort Worth about 1906.
 Here he built a grand three-story house on East Terrell Street.
 He patterned his new house after the house of George Martin, the man who had last owned McDonald’s father before emancipation.
 (Photo from The Life of William Madison McDonald, 1925.)

-McDonald’s house was demolished shortly after his death.
+McDonald’s house, located in Fort Worth’s African-American community on the near East Side, was demolished shortly after his death.